10maurycy10/10maurycy10.github.io/content/misc/sunlight_as_a_service/index.md

 > "Assume a spherical cow in vacuum that isotropically emits..."

 Ok, let's give the satellites thrusters with infinite fuel, portals so they have sunlight when behind the earth, and use thermodynamics violating million percent efficient solar panels.
-Even if everything magically works, still wouldn't be a good idea.
+Even if everything magically works, it still wouldn't be a good idea.

 You can't turn a mirror off, and satellites travel over the surface at 8 kilometers per second.
-The inevitable result of this is random flashes of light all over the earth's surface.
+The inevitable result of this is random flashes of light all over the earth.

 These flashes would only be about as bright as the full moon, but because they come from a point source, they will be dangerous for the same reasons lasers are:
 A 5 watt light bulb is kinda dim, but a 5 watt laser is a retina destroying beast that can cause instant blindness if mishandled.